By Gaurav Singh

 Define the Alpha (Machine Learning Model)

 The alpha of your strategy will be the prediction output from the machine learning model.
 So you need to define the machine learning model as your strategy alpha.
-To refresh your memory about alpha and variables, you can refer to the Variables And Alpha Functions video.
+To refresh your memory about alpha and variables, you can refer to this video where you can learn how to:

 Create a model using the "Use model" in the Machine Learning menu on the left.
 You can name the model as “model_1”.